lschwalf/HideIt/README.md

-# KillNewsFeed
+# HideIt
-A Chrome extension that completely eliminates Facebook's News Feed.
-For more information, see http://killnewsfeed.com.
+A Chrome extension that completely eliminates the content on the main page of Reddit.